Motorhome Travel in Winter

-- If you’re storing tour motorhome outside, a breathable cover will save the exterior from weather and sun damage.
+- If you’re storing your motorhome outside, a breathable protective cover will save the exterior from weather and sun damage.
 An overwintering fluid like this will also give some degree of protection.

 - Some people like to use a small portable heater to keep their motorhome interior free of damp, others use moisture absorbing crystals.
 Methods like this are most suitable for when you’re storing a motorhome on your drive or close by, and can check on a regular basis that everything is ok.
 It’s unlikely your motorhome insurance would cover you for any damage caused in these circumstances.